sohailanwaralmani74/utility-tools/xml-to-sql.md

 <script src="/assets/js/xml-to-sql.js"></script>

 <div style="margin:4rem">
-  <h1>Free XML to SQL Converter – Instantly Transform Your XML Files into SQL Scripts Online</h1>
+  <h1>Free XML to SQL Converter – Transform Your XML Files into SQL Scripts</h1>

   <h2>Convert XML Files to SQL Quickly and Accurately</h2>
   <p>Effortlessly transform your XML data into ready-to-use SQL scripts with our fast and browser-based converter.
 No software installation is required—convert directly online.
 Explore all <a href="/xml-tools">XML Tools</a> for converting, validating, and formatting XML files directly in your browser.